hasura/graphql-engine/docs/graphql/manual/deployment/logging/heroku.rst

 - https://devcenter.heroku.com/articles/logging for more details on logging on Heroku.

-- :doc:`../logging` for more details on Hasura logs
+- :doc:`index` for more details on Hasura logs